 The content of your website plays a big role in how your site appears on search engines, and whether users can find your site or not.
 A content audit helps you take a closer look at your content in an organized way.
 You can see which pages could benefit from search engine optimization strategies (SEO), which pages need new content or updating, where errors exist, and much more.
 These website content audit templates will give you a roadmap for assessing your site and making improvements.
+We’ve updated this post in 2022 to give you the latest information and help you go through a content audit step by step.

 What is a Website Content Audit?